-This is fun DIY project that makes use of old and discarded bicycle wheels and wire mesh for growing pea vines.
+This is a fun DIY project that makes use of old and discarded bicycle wheels and wire mesh for growing pea vines.
 The picture shows only a part of the whole trellis, but, it actually is a three layered structure comprising of three wheels.
 You have to first anchor four wooden poles or stakes in the garden bed.
 Then, fix the wheels to these poles from inside.
-Once, you have fixed all the three wheels vertically on top of each other, you need to wrap the whole structure with wire mesh from the outside.
+Once, you have fixed all three wheels vertically on top of each other, you need to wrap the whole structure with wire mesh from the outside.
 Now, grow your pea plants on the circumference of the trellis.
 Soon, they will entangle themselves on to the trellis and grow upwards.

 Image Credit: sowandso

 This is relatively a simpler trellis project to be done, and it requires you to gather a few bicycle wheels for getting the structure built.
 The gardener has not used any other thing except for a few old wheels with their spokes intact.
 The structure is fixed together with the help of drills and screws.
-After its fixed, you can plant your pea plants at the base.
+After it’s fixed, you can plant your pea plants at the base.
 The trellis also acts as a boundary wall for the garden.

-22. DIY pea trellis made with an old window
+22. DIY Pea Trellis made with an Old Window

 Image Credit: trellispictures